 9. Schedule something you love, into the week

 This “something” should be something that you lose all sense of time in doing.
 You should be able to achieve the “Flow state”.

 Bring nature into your life and home as much as possible.
 Walk the long way home along the canal, go to the Sunday market in your local park.

-At home why not put up a painting of nature, turn your attention to look after your garden or bring some health-giving phytonicides into your home with diffusers. eg lavendar.
+At home why not put up a painting of nature, turn your attention to look after your garden, or bring some health-giving phytoncides into your home with diffusers. eg lavender.

 Have an opinion on this article?
 Make sure to leave a comment below.

 To keep up to date on all health tips, insights & inspirations relative to the latest science, you can follow our new Instagram account.